-- 1. Each student will be assigned a locker by the administration.
-No student may change to another locker without permission. - 2.
-Lockers will be locked with the lock assigned to each student at registration.
-Unauthorized locks will be removed. - 3.
-Lockers are to be kept neat and orderly.
+- Each student will be assigned a locker by the Dean of Students.
+No student may change to another locker without the permission of the Dean. - Lockers will be locked with the lock assigned to each student at registration.
+Unauthorized locks will be removed. - Lockers are to be kept neat and orderly.
 They are subject to inspection.
-The school reserves the right to confiscate materials brought into the school building.
+CLS reserves the right to confiscate materials brought into the school building.
 Students should not keep food and food containers in lockers for more than one week.
-Any type of marker should not be used to write on lockers. - 4.
-All books and personal property must be kept in the assigned locker, and the locker must be locked.
-Books left about in other places will be confiscated and may be redeemed from the Head of School by payment of a fine.
-Put your name on all belongings and books. - 5.
-Students will have access to lockers after the second and sixth periods, during lunch, and before and after school. - 6.
-School bags, backpacks, etc., are to be used to transport books, etc., to and from school only.
-They are not to be used during the school day unless permission is granted by the administration. - 7.
-Any tampering with the property or locker of another student without the owner's permission will give rise to an assumption of guilt in case of loss or damage.
+Any type of marker should not be used to write on lockers. - All books and personal property must be kept in the assigned locker, and the locker must be locked.
+Books left about in other places will be confiscated and may be redeemed from the Dean of Students by payment of a fine.
+Put your name on all belongings and books. - Students will have access to lockers after the second and sixth periods, during lunch, and before and after school. - School bags, backpacks, etc., are to be used to transport books, etc., to and from school only.
+They are not to be used during the school day unless permission is granted by the administration. - Any tampering with the property or locker of another student without the owner's permission will give rise to an assumption of guilt in case of loss or damage.
 Any damage to the personal property of others will be paid for by the offending student.
 Punishment may also be given to the offending student.